 - What skills and experience do you bring to the program that will benefit both York and the Fellows cohort?

-- Other?
-(Anything else you think the selection committee should know)
+- Other items: anything else you think the selection committee should know.

 2. A short CV (4-6 pages) that highlights information relevant to this opportunity.